Shala (tribe): Geography

-Since the 18th century the village of Isniq near Decan was settled by Shala tribe.
+Since the 18th century, the village of Isniq near Decan has been settled by Shala tribe.
 The Shala in Isniq were formed by Lek Vuka and his three sons : Nik, Prek and Vuk.
-From that time the Shala descendants increased in numbers until today they number almost 500 houses within and outside the village.
-From there some families settled in Tomoc,Lluga and Trubuhoc near Istog and Boletin near Mitrovica.
+From that time, the Shala descendants increased in numbers until today they number almost 500 houses within and outside the village.
+From there some families settled in Tomoc, Lluga and Trubuhoc near Istog and Boletin near Mitrovica.